lodauria/IoT_Group_Project/README.md

 ## Blog post

-A blog post about this project has been published on Medium at this [link] (missing).
+A blog post about this project has been published on Medium at this [link](https://luca-giovannesi.medium.com/smart-signage-for-marinas-a6a3ed7dadee).

 ## Previous deliveries